-The Conference on World Affairs, originally founded in 1948 as a forum on international affairs, expanded rapidly in its early years to encompass the arts, media, science, diplomacy, technology, environment, spirituality, politics, business, medicine, human rights, and so on.
+Originally founded in 1948 as a forum on international affairs, the CWA expanded rapidly in its early years to encompass the arts, media, science, diplomacy, technology, environment, spirituality, politics, business, medicine, human rights, and so on.
 Roger Ebert, who participated in the CWA for four decades, always referred to the CWA as "the Conference on Everything Conceivable."

 All events are free and open to the public-and attended by students, faculty, staff, alumni, townsfolk, journalists and visitors from around the nation.
-Audiences range in size from an intimate 75 to well over 2,000 at individual sessions, with a combined total of about 90,000 over the course of five days.
+Audiences range in size from an intimate 100 to over 2,000 at individual sessions, with a combined total of more than 77,000 over the course of five days.